RobTillaart/MCP23S17/README.md

   - check if bit mask changes.
   - what is performance gain vs footprint?
 - investigate and reimplement the INPUT_PULLUP for pinMode() ?
-- RP2040 support for SPI, setGPIOpins() etc
-  - See MCP_DAC
 - AVR software SPI optimize
   - dao and clock - see fastShiftOut.